-Ruth lived in the time of the Judges (which you can read more of in the book of Judges), where the people have walked away from their God, and doing what is right in their own sight.
+Ruth lived in the time of the Judges ( you can read more of this time period in the book of Judges), where the people have walked away from their God, and doing what is right in their own sight.

 - What did Ruth do in the Bible?

 Ruth like many women in her time would have been a homemaker, but beyond that, she plays an intricate role in the genealogy of Christ and is one of just two women with a book of the Bible named after them.